Then at least I bring you hope

 Robin Williams plays Leslie Zevo, a man who gets passed up for the inheritance of the toy factory and company of his father Kenneth (Donald O'Connor) despite his dedication because he has never really grown up himself.
 Instead, Kenneth leaves the factory to his brother, General Leland Zevo (Michael Gambon).
-This turns out to be a bad move, since the general and his camouflage-obsessed son Patrick (LL Cool J) soon bring martial law to the factory and even start planning to use toys as secret war machines.
+This turns out to be a bad move, since the general and his camouflage-obsessed son Patrick (LL Cool J) soon bring an absurdly strict security regime to the factory and even start planning to use toys as secret war machines.
 (To put it in pithier terms, this plot is effectively Willy Wonka and the Military-Industrial Complex.)

 - Added Alliterative Appeal: "Debbie, you didn't do my dad, didya?"

 - Award-Bait Song: "The Closing of the Year", written by Hans Zimmer and Trevor Horn, performed by Wendy & Lisa (with guest vocals by Seal).

 - Axe-Crazy: The General has his moments, such as using a pistol to kill a fly in his office.
 And continuing once it lands on his foot.

 - Batman Gambit: Not once, but twice — and by Kenneth, who's in the film for all of five minutes.

 - Kenneth's plan to have Leland take over the company is really a plan to force his son to grow up and take charge of matters.
 It's very likely he knew to begin with (or at least suspected) that Leland's control of Zevo Toys would cause trouble that Leslie would have to face and overcome.

 - It's also revealed later that he hand-picked Gwen as a new hire the day before he died, figuring correctly that she and Leslie would be perfect for each other.Leslie: You met my dad?

 - "Before" and "After" Pictures: Leslie Zevo finds one of the photocopier pictures taken of the toy company's new secretary along with his cousin-in-law Patrick and says it's "like Michael Jackson before-and-after!"Leslie!Michael: Never had surgery!
 Never ever!

 - Berserk Button: "One word about that boy [Patrick]'s mother"...